DAY WALK WEDNESDAY 2 SEPT

 We have a day walk in the Spicers Gap – Mount Mathieson area of the Main Range National Park planned for Wednesday 2 September.
 Nevertheless, this activity is subject to any restrictions that may come into force as a result of COVID-19.

-The focus for the day will be the Dividing Range and the barrier it forms between the coast and the Darling Downs, and the history of transport routes.
+The focus for the day will be the Dividing Range, the barrier it forms between the coast and the Darling Downs, and the history the area as an infrastructure corridor.
 We may also see how the area is recovering after the bushfires.

 Our walk will start from Governors Chair where we will be able to see the numerous peaks between the Divide and the coast.
 We will then go up about 1.7 km along the closed section of Spicers Gap Road where we will be able to see the way the road was engineered and built.

 Those who wish to can walk a further 6.4 km to complete the Mount Mathieson Trail circuit back to the vehicles.
-This part to the walk does involve a scramble down one steep, rocky section and shorter scrambles around or over rock outcrops.
+This part to the walk does involve a scramble down one short, steep, rocky section and shorter scrambles around or over rock outcrops.
 There are good views of Mount Mitchell, Cunninghams Gap, Mount Cordeaux, and further north along the range.
 Vegetation types include rainforest and open forest, with many Xanthorrhoeas.